shadiakiki1986/django-zipline-2/README.md

   - can it be done by using the asset/timestamp pair as key?

 Version 0.0.2
-- [ ] add model of the combined view with fields: minute as foreign key to asset, which in its turn is a foreign key to a pair, which in its turn is a foreign key to orders array and fills array
 - [ ] if fill entered before order, make it easy to re-attach to order timestamp
 - [ ] new asset form should check that symbol is not already defined (zipline constraint)
   - ~~or maybe just open the admin?~~